PMQs: Who's Asking the Questions

 - Scott Benton (Con)

-- Ian Blackford (SNP)
+- Kirsten Oswald (SNP)

 - Jeremy Wright (Con)